 OSPF is one of the famous IGP protocols, which operate in a single autonomous system number.
-It uses Dijkstra’s algorithm, also known as SPF (Shortest Path First) algorithm in order to calculate the best path to the destination.
+It uses Dijkstra’s algorithm, also known as SPF (Shortest Path First) algorithm to calculate the best path to the destination.
 Unlike other dynamic routing protocols, each router of OSPF knows the complete topology.
-However, the forwarding decision is taken on the basis of Best Route in the routing table.
+However, the forwarding decision is taken based on Best Route in the routing table.
 Like EIGRP, OSPF also works on the network layer of the OSI Model and its protocol number is 89.

-OSPF uses path cost as a basis metric.
+OSPF uses path cost as a basic metric.
 This metric depends upon interface bandwidth.
-According to Cisco, the cost of 100Mbp/s link is 1, 10Mbp/s link is 10 and 1Mbp/s is 100 and so on.
-However, links which are greater than 100Mbp/s also have metric 1.
+According to Cisco, the cost of 100Mbp/s link is 1, 10Mbp/s link is 10 and 1Mbp/s is 100, and so on.
+However, links that are greater than 100Mbp/s also have metric 1.

 Different Types of OSPF Area

-In order to divide large and complex OSPF network into small groups, OSPF introduces Area’s.
-In OSPF, the area is used for logical grouping of Hosts and Routers.
-With the help of these areas we can understand OSPF topology easily and router can make routing decisions easily.
-Cisco recommends, that we should put maximum 30 routers in an area.
+To divide large and complex OSPF networks into small groups, OSPF introduces Areas.
+In OSPF, the area is used for the logical grouping of Hosts and Routers.
+With the help of these areas, we can understand OSPF topology easily and the router can make routing decisions easily.
+Cisco recommends, that we should put a maximum of 30 routers in an area.

 It is a Core Area of OSPF protocol.
 The backbone area is also known as Area 0 or Area 0.0.0.0.
 All other routers are connected to this area either directly or indirectly.
-Backbone area is responsible for forwarding routing information to all non-backbone area router’s.
+The backbone area is responsible for forwarding routing information to all non-backbone area routers.
 All OSPF areas must be connected to the backbone area.

-Stub area is the OSPF area which have following properties:
+A stub area is the OSPF area which has the following properties:

 - The default route is advertised by ABR in the form of LSA3.

-- We configure stub all the routers present in an area.
+- We configure stubs for all the routers present in an area.

 - We can’t configure Area 0 as a stub area.

-- However, Stub area doesn’t allow ASBR router, that’s why we can’t configure stub area near ASBR router.
+- However, the Stub area doesn’t allow an ASBR router, that’s why we can’t configure the stub area near the ASBR router.

 When we configure an area as a stub, then it brake the neighborship with neighbor router and then send next Hello Packet with the stub-bit.